-When disk sanitization is enabled, it disables some Data ONTAP commands.
-After disk sanitization is enabled on a node, it cannot be disabled.
+When disk sanitization is enabled on a storage system, it cannot be disabled again.

 -p pattern1 -p pattern2 -p pattern3 specifies a cycle of one to three user-defined hex byte overwrite patterns that can be applied in succession to the disks being sanitized.
 The default pattern is three passes, using 0x55 for the first pass, 0xaa for the second pass, and 0x3c for the third pass.

 -r replaces a patterned overwrite with a random overwrite for any or all of the passes.

 -c cycle_count specifies the number of times that the specified overwrite patterns are applied.
 The default value is one cycle.
 The maximum value is seven cycles.

 disk_list specifies a space-separated list of the IDs of the spare disks to be sanitized.

 - If you want to check the status of the disk sanitization process, enter the following command:

 - After the sanitization process is complete, return the disks to spare status by entering the following command for each disk:

 - Return to the clustered Data ONTAP CLI by entering the following command:

 - Determine whether all of the disks were returned to spare status by entering the following command: